spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 So, tailor your letter to speak to the concerns of a kind and empathetic manager.
 This manager would:

 - Want to see you do well
-- Want to see you developer your skills and competencies
+- Want to see you develop your skills and competencies
 - Want you to make meaningful contributions to the product
 - Want a healthy team dynamic
 - Want you to voice concerns and observations as relevant